options/AnalysisAcquisition/README.md

 - Whenever PDF File is stored in a specific blob storage - *PDF Container*, azure function, [ConvertPdfToTextDocument](/DevSources/FunctionAppsDev/wwwroot/ConvertPdfToTextDocument) would be triggered because the blob storage was specified as triggering event.
 - This function is responsible for converting a image pdf file into multiple image files(.png) per page, and recognize characters from images using *Vision APIs* in *Cognitive Services*.
 - To mitigate OCR recognition error, *Bing Spell Check* service could be used if needed.
-- When the function stored recognized document into a specific blob storage - *Text Container*, *SendTextToTextAnalytics* function would send document to *Uniqone Text Analytics Service*.
+- When the function stored recognized document into a specific blob storage - *Text Container*, *SendTextToTextAnalytics* function would send document to *Ubiqone Text Analytics Service*.

 *This function is using **iTextSharp** nuget package to covert image pdf to multiple image files. you can see the more details of the package in this [link](https://www.nuget.org/packages/iTextSharp/). and a sample source code is [here](https://psycodedeveloper.wordpress.com/2013/01/10/how-to-extract-images-from-pdf-files-using-c-and-itextsharp/).*